 317. Debut (1993) - Björk

 Diverse and otherworldly right out of her tenure with her previous, good-luck-pronouncing-band Björk Guðmundsdóttir & tríó Guðmundar Ingólfssonar, the world's most eccentric Icelandic songbird Björk struck gold with her debut Debut.
-The arrangement to "There's More to Life than This" immediately impresses with it's "sneak off to this island" part and amazingly it sits right at home with the harpsichord ballad "Like Someone In Love", the odd hit "Human Behavior", the horn/vocal duet "The Anchor Song", and the other club-fueled moments like "Big Time Sensuality", "Crying", and "Violently Happy".
-Björk's incredible voice remains the star here, but the consistently interesting and great songs themselves nearly take the prize.
+The arrangement to "There's More to Life than This" immediately impresses with its "sneak off to this island" part, and amazingly it sits right at home with the harpsichord ballad "Like Someone In Love", the odd hit "Human Behavior", the horn/vocal duet "The Anchor Song", and the other club-fueled moments like "Big Time Sensuality", "Crying", and "Violently Happy".
+Björk's incredible voice remains the star here, but the consistently interesting and great songs themselves certainly assist.

 316. Toxicity (2001)- System of a Down

-"Chop Suey" made me a System of a Down fan at a time in my life where I had previously and wrongly written them off as nu-metal crappola.
-A band made up of four coincidentally Armenian musicians who had a songwriter in Daron Malakian who liked to essentially write pop songs with drop-tuned, heavy as balls guitars and occasionally obnoxious screaming, System was a politically-minded, eccentric lot with a sharp and absurd sense of humor clearly in place.
-How else can you explain "Bounce" and "Prison Song" both on the same album and both equally as funny?
-Mezmerize/Hypnotize succeeds too, but all of this band's very uniquely ingredients meshed most good on Toxicity.
+"Chop Suey" made me a System of a Down fan at a time in my life when I had previously and wrongly written them off as nu-metal crappola.
+A band made up of four coincidentally Armenian musicians who had a songwriter in Daron Malakian who liked to essentially write pop songs with both drop-tuned, heavy as balls guitars and occasionally obnoxious screaming, System was a politically-minded and eccentric lot with a sharp and absurd sense of humor.
+How else can you explain "Bounce" and "Prison Song" both on the same album and both equally as funny/headbangy?
+Mezmerize/Hypnotize succeeds too, but all of this band's unique ingredients meshed best on Toxicity.

 315. Meddle (1971) - Pink Floyd

-Left idea-less after several experimental outings, Pink Floyd's Meddle was recorded throughout the better part of the year, with real results not showing up till almost the end of the process.
-The defining, side-long track "Echoes" itself took six months to complete and begat life simply because the band liked the way one note on Richard Wright's piano sounded like a submarine through a Leslie speaker.
-Twas the days of near limitless studio experimentation being paid for by record labels and this afforded Floyd the time to give Meddle more coherent ideas in song-form than ever before with soft, acoustic numbers, some chamber music jazz, dog-vocalled blues, and the usual spaced-out instrumental jams all joining forces.
+Left with few ideas after several experimental outings, Pink Floyd's Meddle was recorded throughout the better part of a year, with real results not showing up until almost the end of the process.
+The defining side-long track "Echoes" itself took six months to complete and begat life simply because the band enjoyed the way that one note on Richard Wright's piano sounded like a submarine through a Leslie speaker.
+Twas the days of near limitless studio experimentation being paid for by record labels, and this afforded Floyd the time to give Meddle more coherent ideas in song-form than ever before, with soft, acoustic numbers, some chamber music jazz, dog-vocalled blues, and the usual spaced-out instrumental jams all joining forces.

 314. Everything Must Go (1996) - Manic Street Preachers

-In rock and roll lore, there's few odder tales than the increasingly disturbing behavior and literal disappearance of the Manic Street Preachers former lyricist/guitarist Richy Edwards off the face of the earth.
-Never heard or seen from again once his car was found abandoned in Feb of '95, Everything Must Go is the first album his former mates ever made without him.
-Utilizing some of his leftover lyrics, the Preachers crafted a more lush, heavy, and focused batch of songs with James Dean Bradfield's terribly enunciated vocals as impossible to understand as ever.
-And it all concludes with their finest, "No Surface All Feeling".
+In rock and roll lore, there are few odder tales than the increasingly disturbing behavior and literal disappearance off the face of the earth of the Manic Street Preachers former lyricist/guitarist Richy Edwards.
+Never heard or seen from again once his car was found abandoned in Feb of 1995, Everything Must Go is the first album that his former mates made without him.
+Utilizing some of Edwards' leftover lyrics, the Preachers crafted a more lush, heavy, and focused batch of songs, with James Dean Bradfield's terribly enunciated vocals as impossible to understand as ever.
+It all wonderfully concludes with their finest moment "No Surface All Feeling".

 313. Pisces, Aquarius, Capricorn, & Jones Ltd. (1967) - The Monkees

-After taking control of their own recording output and proving that they were a real band on their third album Headquarters, (which featured all four Monkees' instrumentation on every track), it was back to session musicians on the follow-up Pisces, Aquarius, Capricorn, & Jones Ltd. Mike Nesmith is the most featured vocalist with "The Door into Summer", "Love Is Only Sleeping", and "What Am I Doing Hangin' Round?" ranking as three of the best songs he ever performed.
-Harry Nilsson's "Cuddly Toy" and "Star Collector" are highlights for Davey Jones and the hit "Pleasant Valley Sunday" ranks as Dolenz's best moment here.
+After taking control of their own recording output and proving that they were a real band on their third album Headquarters, (which featured all four Monkees' instrumentation on every track), it was back to session musicians on the follow-up Pisces, Aquarius, Capricorn, & Jones Ltd. Mike Nesmith is the most featured vocalist, with "The Door into Summer", "Love Is Only Sleeping", and "What Am I Doing Hangin' Round?" ranking as three of the best songs that he ever performed.
+Harry Nilsson's "Cuddly Toy" and "Star Collector" are highlights for Davey Jones, plus the hit "Pleasant Valley Sunday" ranks as Dolenz's best moment here.

 312. The Miracle (1989) - Queen